aetheronhq/tech-radar/ACTION_SETUP.md

 ### Troubleshooting

 **Action fails with 404 errors**
-- Ensure the radar site is accessible at the URL
+- Ensure the radar site is accessible at https://radar.sandbox.aetheron.com
 - Check that rules have been generated and deployed
-- Verify the URL structure matches: `{base-url}/.cursor/rules/radar/{file}.md`
+- The action expects files at: `https://radar.sandbox.aetheron.com/.cursor/rules/radar/{file}.md`

 **No changes detected**
 - Rules are already up to date